CIAO-4.18 Docker Image

 Window users – if you have an Xserver running you can try the same command as macos.
 Otherwise you can simply run

-Note that ds9 and matplotlib will not work w/o an Xserver.
+Note that ds9 and matplotlib will not work with out an Xserver.

 Go to work

-This also probably is not too useful because it is not able to see any files/folders on your host machine.
+This also probably is not too useful because it’s not able to see any files/folders on your host machine.
 You might want to exit out of the container and add another “-v” flag to add a data directory to share/export/mount to the container

 For example: